School of Psychology

-I completed my PhD in 2014 at the University of Adelaide under the supervision of Professor Martha Augoustinos.
-My thesis, titled 'Science, Ideology, and Climate Change', explored the discourses of climate change denial in the context of competing ideological positions and anti-science rhetoric.
+I am a Social Psychologist and completed my PhD in 2014 titled 'Science, Ideology, and Climate Change'.
+Here I explored the discourses of climate change denial in the context of competing ideological positions and anti-science rhetoric.

-Date Position Institution name 2019 Associate Lecturer University of Adelaide 2019 Research Associate University of Adelaide
+Date Position Institution name 2019 - ongoing Lecturer University of Adelaide 2019 - 2019 Associate Lecturer University of Adelaide 2019 - 2020 Research Associate University of Adelaide

 Language Competency English Can read, write, speak, understand spoken and peer review